Gran Canaria Photography Workshop

 A young man wearing sunglasses and a black New York Yankees cap is sitting in a convertible car parked near the coast, with a view of the ocean and a wooden fence in the background.

 • Terje is a full-time Norwegian photographer specializing in landscapes and cityscapes.
-He leads workshops in Paris, Italy, and the Dolomites, and knows Paris particularly well from previous workshops there.
-His work is showcased through exhibitions and available as fine art prints.
+He leads workshops in Norway and across Europe, with a strong focus on small groups, personal guidance, and helping photographers grow in the field.
+His work is also shown through exhibitions and available as fine art prints.

 Portfolio: terjephotography.com